Historic hotels in Andalucia

 Overlooking the Mediterranean Sea, Pez Espada features an outdoor pool with direct access to La Carihuela Beach.
 Each of its rooms has a balcony offering side or full sea views.
 Read more.

-Hostal Las Cumbres is conveniently located on the N-340 main road in Costa de la Luz, Cádiz.
+Hostal Las Cumbres is conveniently located on the N-340 coast road in Costa de la Luz, Cádiz.
 Although the Hostal has existed for 50 years it was refurbished in 2018 and has an interesting Miami-roadside-motel style, with a retro decor.
 It is good value for money and sits roughly 6 km from the beautiful beaches of the Costa de la Luz.

 Hotels in historic buildings in Andalucia